 Happy All Hallows Eve to you!
-The Doors were known as a band with darker overtones, though they never specifically produced a song for Halloween, but in the decades since Jim Morrison’s death a lot of ghost stories about Jim Morrison have appeared.
+The Doors were known as a band with darker overtones, and though they never specifically produced a song for Halloween, in the decades since Jim Morrison’s death a lot of ghost stories about Jim Morrison have appeared.
 Here are some of the best ones we’ve collected over the years.

-Probably, the most famous Doors Halloween story is of course Morrison’s belief that as a child, in a car with his parents in the early morning hours, he came upon a wreck of an Indian workers’ truck.
+Probably the most famous Doors Halloween story is of course Morrison’s belief that as a child, in a car with his parents in the early morning hours, he came upon a wreck of an Indian workers’ truck.
 He described it as seeing Indians lying over “dawn’s highway” and the blood on the road looking like “funny red paint,” but he also described it as “the first time he tasted fear.”
 You can listen to Morrison’s own words and telling of the story in the video above.

 The Doors had offices at 8512 Santa Monica Boulevard where they recorded “L.A.
 Woman” with Jim Morrison famously using a bathroom as a vocal booth.
 A few years ago a Mexican restaurant opened in the same building (it has since closed) but the owners claimed that Jim Morrison’s ghost was haunting the building.
 The owners mentioned unexplained sounds, saying “The building moans and breathes…” Also reported were lights popping on and off by themselves, and in the bathroom that was Morrison’s vocal booth, sometimes the door handle started jiggling all by itself.
 You can read the full article at “Jim Morrison’s Ghost said to Haunt Restaurant Bathroom.”